WeblateOrg/weblate/docs/contributing/start.rst

 follow :doc:`../admin/install/source`.
 It will get you a virtualenv with editable Weblate sources.

-1. Clone the Weblate source:
+1. Clone the Weblate source code:

    .. code-block:: sh